prakharguptaz/Instructdial/README.md

 }
 ```

-One can use the scripts.create_data_text2text script to create a common train file that contains data from multiple tasks formatted u iformaly with above keys.
-If you only want to finetune a model on a single task, you can create that data with your own script (but ensure that the data genrated contains the field marked required above.)
+One can use the scripts.create_data_text2text script to create a common train file that contains data from multiple tasks formatted uniformaly with above keys.
+If you only want to finetune a model on a single task, you can create that data with your own script (but ensure that the data generated contains the field marked required above.)

 ## Training model using the seq2seq files